 The monetary value of the provisioning services was estimated and expressed as annual values using three indicators: the gross monetary value (GMV), net monetary value (NMV) and the cash income (CI).
 The procedure used is similar to those used in valuing the Ga-Mampa wetland in South Africa (Adekola et al. 2012).
 These indicators were estimated for each provisioning service on the basis of the ‘expected’ number of households participating in a specific production activity (EPHH), and the total annual quantity harvested (or produced) (TQH), to give the total quantity of each service collected by each participating household from the wetland.
 Quantities expressed by respondents in local units were converted to standard units, while monetary values were expressed by respondents in Nigerian Naira (N) and converted into US dollars ($) based on 2010 average exchange rate of N155.00 = $1.
 Thus:

-(Equation 1)
+EPHHa=mn ×N (Equation 1)

 where m is the number of households participating in a specific production activity in the sample (e.g. 179 for collection of bush mango, 132 cultivating Banana and 3 logging India Mahoganny), n is the total number of sampled households (n = 283), N the total number of households in the population (N = 2,172,842).